3 common ways to set up commands or scripts for Debian series to start at boot

 In the future, you can add commands that need to be started at boot time to the rc.local file before exit 0.
 If it is a boot script, add it before exit 0 using bash xxx.sh.

-Take the DERP server setting for auto-startup in another article as an example (see:Build tailscale DERP server (relay server) on cloud host), there are 2 ways:
+Take the DERP server setting for auto-startup in another article as an example (see:Debian series build tailscale DERP server (relay server) for dummies), there are 2 ways:

 1. Use screen: